cadet/CADET-SMB/README.md

 # Important Note

 At the time when CADET-SMB was developed, the CADET engine was limited to a single chromatography column.
 The CADET engine now supports strongly coupled networks of unit operations, while CADET-SMB is based on weak coupling.
-Moreover, the model family of the CADET engine has been enlarged, including CSTR and DPFR units (and many other).
+In addition, the model family of the CADET engine has been enlarged, including CSTR and DPFR units (and many other).
 Hence, **we stongly recommend using the CADET engine for most applications** (https://github.com/modsim/CADET).
 CADET-SMB can still be beneficial (faster) when only the cyclic steady state (CSC) is of interest and the one-column analog can be applied.
-CADET-SMB has also been used for verifying the network capabilities of the CADET engine.
+CADET-SMB has been used for verifying the network capabilities of the CADET engine.
+CADET-SMB also demonstrates the feasibility of the lag-aware operator splitting approach, which we are proud to have found.

 # Introduction